 Storing your Pu'er at home

 Good news: storing Pu'er at home does not require complicated equipment.
-A few simple principles are enough for the tea to age in good conditions.
+A few simple principles are enough for the tea to age under good conditions.

 Temperature

 Ambient, stable, without sudden changes.
 Between 18 and 25 °C is ideal.
-Avoid rooms that alternate between hot and cold; repeated variations push moisture into the leaf then remove it, which disrupts aging and flattens aromas.
+Avoid rooms that alternate between hot and cold: repeated variations push moisture into the leaf and then remove it, which disrupts aging and flattens aromas.

 Humidity

-Between 60 and 70% relative humidity.
-Below 60%, the leaf dries too much and aging stops.
-Above 70%, the risk of mold increases.
-A simple hygrometer is enough to monitor it.
+Between 60 and 70 % relative humidity.
+Below 60 %, the leaf dries out too much and aging stops.
+Above 70 %, the risk of mold increases.
+A simple hygrometer is sufficient for monitoring.

 Odors

-Tea absorbs ambient odors like a sponge.
-No cooking, no household products, no perfume nearby.
+Tea absorbs odors from its environment like a sponge.
+No kitchen, no household products, no perfume nearby.
 A cupboard, a shelf in a quiet, clean room works very well.

 Light